keras-team/keras/keras/caffe/README.md

 }
 ```

+Given the differences between Caffe and Keras when applying the MAX pooling opperation, in some occasions the MAX pooling layers must include a `pad: 1` value even if they did not include them in their original .prototxt.

 The file caffe2keras.py can be used as a command line interface for converting any model the following way:

 ```